Choose options

 The Viking sword of Cawood, 11th century

-The famous Cawood, named after the site near Cawood Castle in England, is considered to be the finest and best preserved example of an 11th-century Viking sword.
-Preserved in the mud of the River Ouse bed for nearly a millennium, it is now one of the star attractions of the Yorkshire Museum.
+The famous Cawood, named after the site near Cawood Castle in England, is considered the finest and best-preserved example of an 11th-century Viking sword.
+Preserved in the mud of the River Ouse bed for almost a millennium, it is now one of the Yorkshire Museum's star attractions.
 In 1888, a sword was discovered in Norway that is almost certainly a sister sword to the Cawood and provides valuable information about its origin.

-Hanwei's version of the sword almost perfectly reproduces the lobed pommel and downward-curving crossguard.
-The blade, which has a wide blood groove, is made of high-grade 5160 carbon steel.
-The weight and balance make it a very easy sword to handle.
-No details are known about the original scabbard, but the style of Hanwei's leather-wrapped version is typical of the Viking era.
+The Hanwei version of the sword almost perfectly reproduces the lobed pommel and downward-curving crossguard.
+The blade, which has a wide blood groove, is made of high-quality 5160 carbon steel.
+Its weight and balance make it a very easy sword to handle.
+No details are known about the original scabbard, but the style of the Hanwei leather-wrapped version is typical of the Viking Age.

-- Recreated from an original from the Yorkshire Museum
+- Recreated from an original in the Yorkshire Museum

 Details: